rossph3lan/JustCater/README.md

 ## Developer and Business Goals

-Before i had started this project both me and the owner had a meeting and agreed upon the following goals of what we wanted to achieve as a developer and business owner.
+Before I had started this project both me and the owner had a meeting and agreed upon the following goals of what we wanted to achieve as a developer and business owner.
+Which can be outlined below.

+## User Stories

 **As a business owner I want my customers to:**